Introduction

 When to Seek Medical Help

-Most cases of pepper spray exposure are temporary, but sometimes the effects can last longer than expected.
-If you’re wondering how long pepper spray lasts on skin and notice that the burning, redness, or swelling continues for more than an hour, it’s best to seek medical attention.
-Persistent irritation may indicate a deeper chemical reaction or skin sensitivity that needs professional care.
+In most situations, the effects of pepper spray wear off with time, but occasionally the discomfort can last longer than expected.
+If you’re trying to understand how long pepper spray stays on the skin and notice ongoing burning, redness, or swelling beyond an hour, it’s a good idea to get medical help.
+Lingering irritation may be a sign of a stronger reaction or skin sensitivity that requires proper treatment.

 You should also contact a doctor if you develop blisters, severe rash, breathing problems, or eye pain after exposure.
 These symptoms can signal an allergic response or more serious tissue damage.
 People with asthma or other respiratory conditions should be especially cautious.